Projects

 We began the design process by asking: how can we re-design dense and complicated housing assistance applications to make them accessible and engaging for all applicants?
 During our research, we heard that potential applicants often feel overwhelmed at the beginning of the HCV process and miss key details as they wade through required paperwork.

 In response, we knew that our new application designs needed to be welcoming and easy to navigate, answering common questions and removing roadblocks before they popped up.
 We wanted the forms to feel like a welcome packet and application for housing assistance, all in one.
-These redesigned forms and materials are currently being piloted.
+Through co-design sessions with various stakeholders, we redesigned the application forms to simplify, beautify, and streamline the application process.

 New and Improved Housing Choice Voucher Applications